 The President is however worried that the bad publicity stalking Ruto will ultimately affect his chances of reclaiming the most powerful seat in the country.

 Ruto was also adversely mentioned in the attempted land grabbing of Langata Primary school playground.
-Matters were made worse when police teargased protesting pupils.
+Matters were made worse when police teargassed protesting pupils.

-Jubilee was making political headways in the region with a raft of goodies thrown on their way.
-Political pundits aver that the killing of Juma will deal a major blow to the ruling coalition in the region.
+Jubilee was making political head-ways in Western region with a raft of goodies thrown their way.
+Political pundits aver that the killing of Juma and the formation of Nasa will deal a major blow to the ruling coalition in the region.

 This, according to political analysts, does not matter if the assassination was carried out by political rivals or it was a ‘normal’ crime.